Sim4n6/sim4n6.github.io/_posts/2019-12-27-UR-CodingChallenge.md

 Deployment on Heroku PaaS.

-Tools used :
+Tools used : Black, pre-commit, vulture and pipenv
- - Black
- - pre-commit
- - vulture
- - pipenv

  Further description are available on the Github repository.